guluc3m/loc/source/includes/_models.md

 Submissions are the resulting projects created by the participants at the end of a match.

-Each party can have one submission per match, and this submission must be created by the party leader.
+Each party has one submission per match, which is created automatically when the match starts, and can only be edited by the party leader.

 Submissions can be edited until the match is closed.